MethodsAndPractices/vsteam/.docs/Show-VSTeamWorkItemState.md

 ```PowerShell
 Show-VSTeamWorkItemState -WorkItemType Bug -Name Approved -ProcessTemplate Scrum2 -Force
 ```
-This un-hides the "Approved" state for bug in the custom process template "Scrum2", without the confirmation prompt.
+This un-hides the "Approved" state for Bugs in the custom process template "Scrum2", without the confirmation prompt.
 If the state is not hidden a warning message will appear and the state will not be changed.

 ## PARAMETERS